-Documentation of orientation to the risk reduction plan must be documented in each mandated
+Documentation of orientation to the risk reduction plan must be documented in each mandated reporter's personnel record.
+[MN Statutes, section 245A.66, subdivision 3]

 - 7. Annual review of the risk reduction plan.
 The license holder must review the risk reduction plan annually.
 When conducting the review, the license holder must consider incidents that have occurred in the center since the last review, including the following: - (1) the assessment factors in the plan; - (2) the internal reviews conducted under Minnesota Statutes, section 245A.66, subdivision 1, if any; - (3) substantiated maltreatment findings, if any; and - (4) incidents that caused injury or harm to a child, if any, that occurred since the last review.